Why we’re going smoke free

 By reducing our impact on the environment, a smoke-free campus supports our commitment to sustainability.
 It also puts us closer to our goal of becoming a gold STAR ranked university.

 The Sustainability Tracking, Assessment and Rating System (STAR) approach focuses on our physical health, as well as the environment.
-More information on our commitment to sustainability and how you can get involved is available here.
+More information on our commitment to sustainability and how you can get involved is available on our Sustainability Vision and Mission page.

 When is the University of Tasmania going smoke free?